Four Seals, Four Horses

 Death sits on the pale horse and hell follows him.
 This does not sound good!
 This is definitely the most serious condition so far.
 Did you know that when you reject the good news of the gospel, there are serious consequences?
 God does not cause death, but the wages of sin is death, there’s just no getting around this fact.
 Rom.
 6:23 Without Jesus, we die, because Jesus is the source of life.
 John 11:25 God does not want us to die.
 2 Pet.
 3:9

 So he sends warnings, serious warnings, to try and wake people up and bring them to repentance.
-He does this through the sword, famine (hunger), pestilence (death) and beasts.
+He does this through the sword, famine (hunger), pestilence (diseases) and beasts.
 This is the same pattern we see in the Old Testament.
 God sending serious warnings, with the hope that people will turn back to God and live.
 Ezek 14:10,11,21 Remember, we use the Bible to interpret the Bible.
 That’s why there are always a lot of texts to connect everything together.
 Our own ideas mean nothing.
 But God’s Word is always true.
 Bad things naturally happen to people when they forsake God and follow other gods or try to do things themselves.
 That is a consequence of turning away from God.
 Of course, bad things happen to people who follow God as well.
 We live in a sinful world and Satan is out to hurt everyone he can.
 Thankfully, God’s people can look forward to a happy ending when Jesus makes all things new.
 God’s desire is that everyone would turn back to Him and be saved.
 That’s why he sends such drastic warnings.

 - Bible History: Many times in the Bible there were sad consequences for people who chose not to follow God.
 A big example is when the Israelites were taken captive to Babylon.
-He allowed these things to happen to get their attention so they will turn back to him, have blessings, and live.
+He allowed these things to happen to get their attention so they would turn back to him, have blessings, and live.
 Ezekiel chapter 14 is but one example.

 - Church/History/Now: Eventually people began to forget about God altogether.
-As we see now, there are terrible things happening all over the world – wars, famines, death, natural disasters, shootings, killings and so many other terrible things.
+As we see now, there are terrible things happening all over the world – wars, famines, diseases, natural disasters, shootings, killings and so many other terrible things.
 If that’s what happens when man leaves God out of everything, maybe it’s time to turn back to him, before it’s too late.

 Whew!
 That was a lot of information.
 So if it was too much, here’s a summary.